Airshow London hosts new attractions due to federal funding

 These new attractions will include the United Kingdom’s Royal Air Force Red Arrows show, a Friday night 200-unit Drone show spectacular, and celebrations of the Royal Canadian Air Force’s 100-year anniversary.

-The announcement comes from London North Centre MP and Minister of Housing, Infrastructure and Communities Peter Fragiskatos, who attended the London International Airport (YXU) Friday for the opening of Airshow London.
+The announcement comes from London North Centre MP Peter Fragiskatos, who attended the London International Airport (YXU) on Friday evening for the opening of Airshow London.

 “Tourism businesses and organizations are not only vital for economic growth, but they also strengthen the social fabric of a community and preserve its unique identity for future generations to enjoy.
 The funding announced today is going to have a lasting impact on Airshow London and our local community,” said Fragiskatos.